biofe/MolSimPipeline/README.md

 # MolSimPipeline
 The Molecular Simulation Pipeline simplifies molecular dynamics simulations with GROMACS and dockings with AutoDock Vina.
-Therefore it facilitates the communication to a computational cluster and performs simulations on a cluster with simple commands.
+Therefore it facilitates the communication to a computational cluster and performs simulations on it with simple commands.
 Further, it provides some analysis methods.

 ## Dependencies on the cluster
 * [GROMACS](http://www.gromacs.org/)